Zero waste, from the US to the world (2014 + 2017)

-Some Americans experts suggest encouraging Zero Waste lifestyles.
-Although this article first appeared a few years ago, the issue of waste is still very relevant to the discussion of sustainable living.
+Some American experts suggest encouraging zero-waste lifestyles.
+Although this article was first published a few years ago, the issue of waste remains highly relevant to the discussion of sustainable living.

-I am assuming everybody knows the 3 Rs of sustainable living: reduce, reuse and recycle.
+I assume everybody knows the three Rs of sustainable living: reduce, reuse, and recycle.

-I agree with EcoCycle, it is very important to reduce the waste and reuse stuff, because even the most efficient recycling processes use valuable energy and resources.
+I agree with EcoCycle; it is crucial to reduce waste and reuse materials because even the most efficient recycling processes use valuable energy and resources.

 The top 3 ideas for reducing and reusing are:

-- Shop at the farmer’s markets and/or grow some vegetables at home to reduce how much packaging you use; side benefit, you will be eating real food and hopefully you’ll feel healthier too.
+- Shop at the farmer’s markets and/or grow some vegetables at home to reduce the amount of packaging you use; a side benefit is that you’ll be eating real food, and hopefully, you’ll feel healthier too.

-While reducing and reusing should come first, recycling is still important.
-Recycling uses 40 to 95 percent less energy than manufacturing with raw materials, according to The National Recycling Coalition.
+While reducing and reusing should be the primary focus, recycling remains a crucial component.
+Recycling uses 40 to 95 per cent less energy than manufacturing with raw materials, according to The National Recycling Coalition.
 And EcoCycle reports that recycling creates 10 to 25 jobs for every one job in landfilling.

-There must also be a focus on composting organic waste like food scraps and yard waste.
-Thrown in the trash, your organic waste can create methane and contributes to climate change decomposing in a landfill.
-But if it’s made into compost instead, organic waste can return valuable nutrients to soil.
+There must also be a focus on composting organic waste, such as food scraps and yard waste.
+Thrown in the trash, your organic waste can generate methane and contribute to climate change as it decomposes in a landfill.
+However, if it’s converted into compost, organic waste can return valuable nutrients to the soil.

-do not hear from those interested in recycle programs, zero waste initiatives or composting pickup services.
-It is important that you ask your local waste management organization.
-You need to show your concerns and do your part to make a change.
+Do not hear from those interested in recycling programs, zero-waste initiatives, or composting pickup services?
+You should ask your local waste management organisation.
+You need to express your concerns and take action to make a change.

-Resource: The Grassroots Recycling Network offers resources including a model resolution, zero waste event guide, and zero waste tool kit for local governments.
+Resource: The Grassroots Recycling Network provides resources, including a model resolution, a zero-waste event guide, and a zero-waste toolkit for local governments.

 Photos: